How a PROVIDER-Site Works

 While there are many different components to search engine algorithms, the domain is often the first thing that Google and Bing attempt to match with a query.

-Find Your Site & Claim Your Domain
+Build Your Site & Claim Your Domain

-Our Find & Claim function searches various databases for your name and then instantly builds your PROVIDER-Site from public information relating to your professional license as a healthcare provider.
+Our Build & Claim function searches various databases for your name and then instantly builds your PROVIDER-Site from public information relating to your professional license as a healthcare provider.
 This automated process gives you a tremendous head-start in completing most of your PROVIDER-Site for you.

-At the same time, Dr. Leonardo also queries the ICAAN domain registry for your name as a .COM domain.
+At the same time, Dr. Leonardo also queries the ICANN domain registry for your name as a .COM domain.
 If your name is currently available, Dr. Leonardo allows you to reserve your domain while you edit your new PROVIDER-Site.